jdemeyer1/TeslaAPIThruPostman/README.md

 The Pre-request Script creates the code verifier and code challenge required for the API calls.

-The Tests extract hidden form variables from the response and store them in envrionment variables for subsequent calls.
+The Tests extract hidden form variables from the response and stores them in envrionment variables for subsequent calls.

 ### Step 2: Obtain Authorization Code